acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 be missing.
 The objective is to explain 90% of how Hugo works in 25 key points, with the hope of making the rest of the learning experience easier.

 This article is for beginners to Hugo.
-This is not the place for me to mention exceptions and special rules; if necessary, I'll put them in footnotes.
+This is not the place to mention exceptions and special rules; if necessary, I'll put them in footnotes.
 Visit [Hugo Docs](https://gohugo.io/documentation) for the most precise and up-to-date explanations.

 {{< toc >}}

+# Info for Everyone

 ## Hugo is a static site generator
 A static site is one which can be served from a static server.
 A static server's only